xavidop/dialogflow-cx-cli/docs/docs/community/contributing.md

 go mod tidy
 ```

-A good way of making sure everything is all right is by running the build:
+A good way of making sure everything is all right is running the build:

 ```sh
 go build -o cxcli .